GoRecruit/smart-contract/README.md

 ## Basic interface extensions
 ### Pausable smart-contract
-To avoid any inconvenience for investors during crowd sale campaign, we have implemented pause function that blocks all token transfers except owners transactions.
+To avoid any inconvenience for contributors during crowd sale campaign, we have implemented pause function that blocks all token transfers except owners transactions.
 Pause doesn't affect contract owners operations.
 After 1st of May 2019, if contract is paused, it is resumed and cannot be paused anymore.
 That guarantees full control over initially distributed tokens.

 ### Mass sending